Start9Labs/documentation/site/source/service-guides/nextcloud/nextcloud-setup/nextcloud-ios.rst

 3. Enter the following fields and tap "Next":

-  - Server - You can find complete path in Nextcloud -> Calendar settings -> Copy iOS/macOS CalDav address.
+  - Server - Copy your URL from Nextcloud -> Calendar settings -> Copy iOS/macOS CalDav address.
 For setting up contacts/CardDav use the same path.

   - User name - The default user is "embassy" but this is your user within Nextcloud, so be sure it is the correct user if you have more than one.